 Food allergens are classified as a food safety hazard and should be taken seriously by all food handling enterprises.
 It is important to inform consumers of all food products containing food allergens.

 It is also the responsibility of the consumer with a food allergy to take extra precautions when purchasing and consuming foods.

 Keep your child with a food allergy save by informing all relevant parties like caregivers, friends, family and schools.
 It is also important to educate your child about his/her conditions.

 At ASC Consultants, we provide training and consulting on all food safety-related matters in South Africa, including food allergen identification, cross-contamination prevention and labelling requirements.

-You are welcome to leave a comment in the comment section or contact us if you have any questions by completing the form below.
+You are welcome to leave a comment in the comment section or contact us if you have any questions.